aarongorka/aarongorka-com/content/blog/cms-project.md

 Implementing this was relatively painless, the only mildly inconvenient part being that there is no convenient API for finding the TG for an application, and that 2 TGs may exist at the same for a stack when the TG needs updating (replacing), necessitating quite a few API calls.

-I have no regrets here; this is a strategy I have used before and will continue to use for any future projects that run on ASGs.
+This is a strategy I have used before and will continue to use for any future projects that run on ASGs.
 Deployments should be as deterministic as possible, wait for all healthy signals and immediately fail at any sign of something not working.

 ### Waiting for the CMS to start